 Disneyland Paris rides with baby tip: make sure not to leave valuables or souvenirs in your stroller unattended.
 Many visitors to Disneyland Paris, us included, lock their strollers when they park outside rides as there haven been reports of strollers being stolen.
 We use a bike lock (check prices here) and thread it through the wheels of the stroller – this means it can’t be wheeled away but a Cast Member can easily move it if they need to.

-- LOCK APPLICATION: For indoor and outdoor use; Cable lock is best used for bicycles, ladders, lawn mowers, and sports equipment.Note: Measure your door’s backset, cross bore and…
+- LOCK APPLICATION: For indoor and outdoor use; Adjustable cable lock is best used for bicycles, ATVs, grills, and lawn mowers.Note: Measure your door’s backset, cross bore and thickness…

 Tips for Disneyland Paris rides with a baby